 The Anatomy of Digital Fatigue

 Occupational therapists and osteopaths highlight the adverse effects of our sedentary, screen-centric lifestyles.
-Continuous use of devices strains the eyes, neck, and back, often leading to conditions like “tech neck” and carpal tunnel syndrome.
+Continuous use of devices strains the eyes, neck, and back, often new to conditions like “tech neck” and carpal tunnel syndrome.

 Cultural Reference: Remote Work Surge